 Imagine being able to wake up in the morning and already have your eyeliner looking perfect with eyeliner tattoo!
-Member of the Association of Cosmetic Tattoo Inc.
+We are a member of the Association of Cosmetic Tattoo Inc.

 TOP & BOTTOM FROM $400

 We can help you to create a beautifully crafted semi-permanent eyeliner tattoo that reflects your style and personal features.